pymeasure/pymeasure/docs/dev/adding_instruments/properties.rst

 **********************************
 If you need to separately ask your instrument about its error state after getting/setting, use the parameters :code:`check_get_errors` and :code:`check_set_errors` of :meth:`~pymeasure.instruments.common_base.CommonBase.control`, respectively.
 If those are enabled, the methods :meth:`~pymeasure.instruments.Instrument.check_get_errors` and :meth:`~pymeasure.instruments.Instrument.check_set_errors`, respectively, will be called be called after device communication has concluded.
-In the default implementation, both methods call :meth:`~pymeasure.instruments.Instrument.check_errors`.
+In the default implementation, for simplicity both methods call :meth:`~pymeasure.instruments.Instrument.check_errors`.
-You can also use :meth:`~pymeasure.instruments.Instrument.check_set_errors` to read an automatic response, if the instrument responds to every set command with an acknowledgment or error.
+To read the automatic response of instruments that respond to every set command with an acknowledgment or error, override :meth:`~pymeasure.instruments.Instrument.check_set_errors` as needed.

 Using multiple values